 Nonstandard Insurance a/k/a “High Risk” Insurance

 Fred Loya is known for marketing competitive rates to people who are considered “high-risk” and/or uninsurable by other standard auto insurance companies.
 This type of insurance is called: “nonstandard insurance.”
-High-risk drivers are those who have difficulty obtaining insurance for several reasons such as a history of accidents, a prior DUI, excessive number of speeding violations and/or other traffic citations in their past, youthfulness, living in high-risk driving areas, or even just because they drive a car built for speed or racing.
+High-risk drivers are those who have difficulty obtaining insurance for several reasons such as a history of accidents, a prior DUI, an excessive number of speeding violations or other traffic citations in their past, youthfulness, living in high-risk driving areas, or even just because they drive a car built for speed or racing.

 Because nonstandard insurance gears toward high-risk drivers, it is not uncommon for a Fred Loya nonstandard insurance policy to be very barebones.
 The State of Texas only requires that drivers carry a minimum policy limit of $30,000.00 per person and $60,000.00 total per accident for bodily injury liability and $25,000.00 for property damage.
 This is called a “minimum limits policy.”
 Often these policies are stripped down with no personal injury protection and no uninsured motorist/underinsured motorist coverage to keep the cost to the insured down.
 There is a high probability that you will be dealing with this type of policy when making Fred Loya Insurance claims.